The University of Wisconsin Press

 Edited by George W. Stocking, Jr.

-History of Anthropology EIGHT
+History of Anthropology (VOLUME EIGHT)

 This volume in the highly acclaimed History of Anthropology series is the first extensive scholarly exploration of Boas’ roots in the German intellectual tradition and late nineteenth-century German anthropology, and offers a new perspective on the historical development of ethnography in the United States.